conxie/conxie.github.io/_pages/about.md

 As a quick introduction to myself, I am a recent alumni from UC San Diego.
 I double majored in Clinical Psychology and Cognitive & Behavioral Neuroscience.
 Currently, I am working with [Dr. Anastasia Kiyonaga](https://www.kiyonagalab.org/pi-anastasia-kiyonaga) and [Dr. Dawn Schiehser](https://psychiatry.ucsd.edu/research/programs-centers/ncml/index.html) on a variety of projects in the realm of clinical neuropsychology, working memory, and pupillometry!

-Research interests aside, I enjoy weight lifting, hanging out with friends, and picking up new skills.
+Research interests aside, I enjoy weight lifting🏋, hanging out with friends🗣️, and picking up new skills🛠️